aaryamanoj/aaryamanoj/README.md

 - 👨‍💻 All of my projects are available at **[My Github Repositories](https://github.com/aaryamanoj?tab=repositories)**
 - My Portfolio **[My Portfolio](https://aaryamanoj.github.io/)**
 - 📫 How to reach me **aryamanojk29@gmail.com**
-- ⚡ Fun fact :Did you know that the name "Java" was inspired by the Java coffee, which was consumed in large quantities by the language's creators during its development?
-The original     name for the language was supposed to be "Oak," but due to trademark issues, it was changed to "Java."
-Additionally, the first public release of Java, known as JDK 1.0, was
-    launched on January 23, 1996.
+- ⚡ Fun fact :Did you know that the Django web framework is named after Django Reinhardt, a famous Belgian jazz guitarist?
+The creators of Django were big fans of his music.
+Just as Django Reinhardt was known for his skill and speed, the framework was designed to help developers build web applications quickly and efficiently!

 - 🌎 Today’s the day: let’s write some code and change the world 🌎